 Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus, the College will, without delay, determine the content of the notification and initiate the notification system.
-In accordance with the Emergency Operations Plan, supervisors within the JCCC PD have the authority to activate the emergency notification system by alerting police dispatch to do so.
-Police Command, Emergency Management Office, Marketing Communications, Finance and Admin Office Executive, and the President's Office are also notified per the College Incident Management Protocol.
-Continued follow-up information may be posted via the College Emergency Notification Systems every 15 to 20 minutes or as the emergency situation changes or new information becomes available to assist in response efforts.
+In accordance with the Emergency Operations Plan, supervisors within the Campus Police have the authority to activate the emergency notification system by alerting the Police Dispatch Communication Center to do so.
+Police Command notifies the Incident Response Team (Director Emergency Management, VP Strategic Communications and Marketing, EVP/Chief Student Success & Strategy Officer, EVP/Chief Academic Officer, Executive Director Business Continuity/Risk Management.) and the President's Office per the College Incident Activation Protocol.
+Continued follow-up information may be posted via the College Emergency Notification Systems every 15 to 20 minutes, as the emergency situation changes or as new information becomes available to assist in response efforts.

 An important part of the emergency notification system is providing the JCCC community with timely warnings regarding crimes that pose an immediate, ongoing, or continuing threat to persons or property.
-The issuing of a timely warning is decided on a case-by-case basis by the JCCC PD in light of all the facts surrounding a crime reported to a CSA or Campus Police, including the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.
+The issuing of a timely warning is decided on a case-by-case basis by Campus Police in light of all the facts surrounding a crime reported to a CSA or Campus Police, including the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.
 All victims' names will be withheld as confidential along with any other identifying information of victims.
 Crimes specified by the Clery Act are found in the definitions of the Clery Handbook.
 Timely warnings can be announced through written Crime Alerts and/or through the Emergency Notification System.
-Crime Alerts are produced by the JCCC PD in coordination with the Emergency Management Office, Marketing Communications and the President's Office.
-On receiving information regarding a potential threat, the JCCC PD shift supervisor will contact Campus Police Command who will in turn determine whether a timely warning will be issued.
-The warning will be posted on the JCCC home page plus text and email notification systems in a manner that is timely and will provide protective advice that will aid in the prevention of similar occurrences.
+Crime Alerts are produced by the Campus Police in coordination with the Incident Response Team and the President's Office.
+Upon receiving information regarding a potential threat, the Campus Police shift supervisor will contact Campus Police Command who will in turn determine whether a timely warning will be issued.
+The timely warning will be posted on the JCCC home page plus text and email notification systems in a manner that is timely and will provide protective advice that will aid in the prevention of similar occurrences.
 The information may also be distributed to all students and employees through other College alert systems.
 Follow-up information may be posted through the College Emergency Notification Systems as the situation changes or new information becomes available.
-If needed, the Campus Police will offer crime prevention presentations.
+If needed, the Campus Police will offer crime prevention presentations for continued mitigation.